-For internships exceeding the time limits outlined above, British citizens may apply for their residence permits with the local immigration office (“Ausländerbehörde”) after arrival in Germany and without having obtained a visa prior to travelling to Germany.
-Please note that you need to register your new residence (“Anmeldung”) with the authorities (“Meldebehörde”) within 2 weeks of having moved in and apply for your residence permit with the local immigration office (“Ausländerbehörde”) within the first 90 days of stay in Germany.
+For internships exceeding the time limits outlined above, British citizens may apply to the local immigration office (“Ausländerbehörde”) for their residence permits after arrival in Germany and without having obtained a visa prior to travelling to Germany.
+Please note that you need to register your new residence (“Anmeldung”) with the authorities (“Meldebehörde”) within 2 weeks of having moved in and apply to the local immigration office (“Ausländerbehörde”) for your residence permit within the first 90 days of your stay in Germany.
 This privilege is also extended to citizens of Australia, Canada, Israel, Japan, New Zealand, Korea (Republic) and the United States of America.
 It is important to note that you may only start your internship once you have been issued a residence permit explicitly authorising the employment as an intern.
-British and other citizens privileged as above may also choose to apply for a visa prior to travel, effectively permitting employment as an intern from the first day of visa validity.
+British and other citizens eligible as above may also choose to apply for a visa prior to travel, effectively permitting employment as an intern from the first day of visa validity.

-All other nationalities require a visa prior to travel to Germany.
+All other nationalities require a visa prior to travelling to Germany.

-Study-related internships exceeding 90 days (“Studienfachbezogenes Praktikum” within one year require ‘agreement’ (“Einvernehmen nach § 15 Nr.
-6 BeschV”) by the Federal Employment Agency (“Bundesagentur für Arbeit”).
-Please note that only students currently enrolled at a UK university and having completed a minimum of four semesters in their current course of study may be granted agreement.
-This agreement needs to be applied for by the German hosting institution/company (guidance for the host is available here – in German).
+Study-related internships exceeding 90 days (“Studienfachbezogenes Praktikum” within one year require the ‘agreement’ (“Einvernehmen nach § 15 Nr.
+6 BeschV”) of the Federal Employment Agency (“Bundesagentur für Arbeit”).
+Please note that only students currently enrolled at a UK university and having completed a minimum of four semesters in their current course of study can obtain this agreement.
+The agreement needs to be applied for by the German hosting institution/company (guidance for the host is available here – in German).

 How to apply for your visa:

 1. Complete the online application form, print the form including the barcodes twice and sign both copies (application forms are required for each applicant separately; all children require separate forms).